fredmerlo/geofoodtruck/README.md

       **Less-Happy Path**
       ![Tests Result Less-Happy](https://geofoodtruck-test-report.s3.amazonaws.com/tests-result-less-happy.png)
 3. #### Automate Everything
    Or try to Automate as much as resonably possible.
-The key objective is to strive for `Idempotency`, run once or 100 times, given the same input the result will always be the same.
+The key concept is to strive for `Idempotency`, run once or 100 times, given the same input the outcome will always be the same.
 Eliminating manual intervention is another practice to boost Agile Development Teams productivity.

    For `GeoFoodTruck`, the CI / CD pipeline acheives `Complete Automation`, from source code modifications to Cloud deployment and Application Quality validation with UATs.